kubewarden/kubewarden.io/content/blog/2022/11/ui-1.0.0-release.md

 We are excited to announce that the Kubewarden UI 1.0.0 has been released!

 The UI is an Extension for [Rancher Manager](https://github.com/rancher/rancher/), now you will be able to enable Kubewarden policies for your Kubernetes clusters with a streamlined user experience.
-You can find the latests releases of the extension Helm chart [here](https://github.com/kubewarden/ui/releases/).
+You can find the latests releases of the extension Helm chart [here](https://github.com/kubewarden/ui/releases/), the release provides a [Github Pages deployment](https://kubewarden.github.io/ui/) which can be used when adding the UI as a Helm repository.

 Currently Rancher is required to run this extension, however, in the future it will be possible to deploy the same UI as a stand-alone platform.